thinkplaymake/the.independency.co/freelance-friendly/hirers-research.md

 * **Poolside** — our community support platform for freelancers, including peer-support, resources, mental health toolkits, discounts and events; or

-* **Freelance Feedback programme** — providing qualitative and quantitative insight into your existing freelancer relationships and reputation.
+* **Freelance Feedback** — providing qualitative and quantitative insight into your existing freelancer relationships and reputation.

 Discounts will be capped at a maximum value of £1,000.